 The Company's compensation arrangement includes provisions for the retention and deferral of payment of a portion of an employee's bonus above certain amounts.
-For Non-Executive Directors of the Company, the deferred amount plus interest is paid to the employee in the following second, third, and fourth years, subject to the employee's continued service to the Company.
+For Non-Executive Directors of the Company, the deferred amount is paid to the employee 1/3rd in the second, third, and fourth years following the year of grant, subject to the employee's continued service to the Company.

-For Executive Directors of the Company, the deferred amount vests in the following six to ten years, subject to the employee's continued service to the Company.
-Such deferred amount is invested by MGL in Macquarie Funds and the capital gains of the portfolio are paid as additional compensation each year at the discretion of MGL's Executive Committee.
+For Executive Directors of the Company, the deferred amount vests 1/3rd in the third, fourth and fifth year following the year of grant except for Designated Executive Directors/Executive Committee members for whom it vest 1/5th from third to seventh year following the year of grant, subject to the employee's continued service to the Company.
+Such deferred amount is invested by MGL in Macquarie Funds and may be invested in MGL shares.
+The notional income of the portfolio is paid as additional compensation each year at the discretion of MGL's Executive Committee.